domiwei/merpay/answer.md

 - Defer to QueryRow

-Because the error value in returned structure of built-in `Rows` is not exposed to caller, thus it's not allowed to fetch the error from this object.
+Because the error value in returned structure of `QueryRow()` of built-in `sql.Rows` is not exposed to caller, thus it's not allowed to fetch the error from this object.
 Therefore another auxiliary struct was introduced to make it still be fluent in the same way of built-in method.
-That is, execution of `QueryRow()` is defered until invoke `Scan()` method. `QueryRow().Scan()` fluent interface remains in this package.
+That is, execution of `QueryRow()` is defered until invoke `Scan()` method.
+The usage of fluent interface `QueryRow().Scan()` remains in this package.

 #### State checker